Gaussian Graphical Models for Partially Observed Multivariate Functional Data: Introduction

 In recent years, the study of data in the form of functions or curves, referred to as functional data analysis \citep{Ramsay,Ferraty,horvath2012inference,Hsing}, has received much attention, with applications in a variety of fields, from medicine~\citep{LiEtAl_JASA_18,ZhaoEtAl_EJS_24} to economics~\citep{liebl2013,GOLDBERG2014}.
 By their own nature, functional data are high dimensional.
 Therefore, dimensionality reduction techniques are often needed in order to make them more tractable.
 The most common is functional principal components analysis (FPCA), which uses the Karhunen-Loève theorem to represent functional data as an infinite linear combination of a given basis system, with coefficients called functional principal components scores, or simply scores.
 The advantage of this representation is that the scores are random variables which contain all the information about the data.
 Moreover, FPCA gives automatically an order of importance to the sequence of scores, with the first one containing the majority of the information and then proceeding in a decreasing fashion.

 In this work, we focus on multivariate functional data in which every observation is represented by different curves.
-In particular, we consider the problem of modelling the dependences between the curves of the multivariate process through a functional Gaussian graphical model \citep{ZhuEtAl_JMLR_16, Lee2023, Qiao, ZapataEtAl_BioK_22}.
+In particular, we consider the problem of modelling the dependences between the curves of the multivariate process through a functional Gaussian graphical model (FGGM)\citep{ZhuEtAl_JMLR_16, Lee2023, QiaoEtAl_JASA_19, ZapataEtAl_BioK_22}.
 For this purpose, a crucial role is played by the covariance operator, which is an extension of the covariance matrix of a multivariate random variable to the functional case.
-However, the non invertibility of this operator makes the inference of a functional Gaussian graphical model more challenging than in the non-functional context.
+However, the non invertibility of this operator makes the inference of a \bt{FGGM} more challenging than in the non-functional context.

-Two fundamental contributions in this direction are provided by \cite{Qiao} and \cite{ZapataEtAl_BioK_22}, who address the problem in two different ways. \cite{Qiao} approximate the functional data with a truncated Karhunen-Loève expansion, obtaining in this way a finite dimensional precision matrix of the scores that is used to recover the edge set of the functional graphical model. \citet{ZapataEtAl_BioK_22} avoids making the strong assumption that the curves are exactly $K$-dimensional by assuming an additive hypothesis on the covariance operator, called partial separability.
+Two fundamental contributions in this direction are provided by \cite{QiaoEtAl_JASA_19} and \cite{ZapataEtAl_BioK_22}, who address the problem in two different ways. \cite{QiaoEtAl_JASA_19} approximate the functional data with a truncated Karhunen-Loève expansion, obtaining in this way a finite dimensional precision matrix of the scores that is used to recover the edge set of the functional graphical model. \bt{The approach of \cite{QiaoEtAl_JASA_19}, which has been recently extended also to the case of dynamic networks~\citep{QiaoEtAl_BioK_20}, can recover the true edge set only under the restrictive assumption that each random function has a finite expansion.
+To overcome this limitation, \citet{ZapataEtAl_BioK_22} propose an additive hypothesis on the covariance operator, called partial separability }.
 This gives rise to a novel version of the Karhunen-Loève expansion for multivariate functional data.
-Thanks to this hypothesis, the edge set of the functional Gaussian graphical model can be obtained from the precision matrices of the scores.
+Thanks to this hypothesis, the edge set of a \bt{FGGM} can be obtained from the precision matrices of the scores.
 More recently, \cite{fici2025functional} have extended this second method to include a dependence of the functional curves on external covariates, while \cite{ZhaoEtAl_EJS_24} have proposed a functional generalization of the neighborhood selection method~\citep{MeinshausenEtAl_AoS_06} which avoids the definition of the precision operator and the partial separability assumption on the covariance operator but focuses primarily on graph selection.